A vertical vegetable garden can be the mind-blowing solution to your desire to grow your own food but the problem of a distinct lack of space.

 Source: More Than Chic

-Clever use of space employed for growing everyone’s favourite berry; strawberries!
+Clever use of space employed for growing everyone’s favorite berry; strawberries!

 Source: Remove and Replace